Rhonda Fleming, and Rhonda Fleming Rock, in "Tennessee's Partner" (1955)

 Here's a short video clip of Fleming's moment in "Tennessee's Partner," featuring the monolith that now bears her name:

 So why is it that the rock almost never appeared on film?
-It might have had to do with the rock's appearance, being perhaps a bit too, well, upright for some tastes.
-But I think the main reason probably was because it was out of the way and hard to get to — especially when hauling a bunch of cumbersome movie equipment.
+It might have to do with the rock's appearance, being perhaps a bit too, well, upright for some tastes.
+But I think the main reason was because it was a bit out of the way and hard to get to — especially when hauling a bunch of cumbersome movie equipment.
 The hillside on which Rhonda Fleming Rock is located is just that — a hillside — and filming there would have been tricky.

 Rhonda Fleming Rock in 2008, after the Sesnon Fire